-Learning Outcomes: This feature only appears when the scale has percentage values defined and is only enabled for points-based and custom points-based rubrics.
+- Select the appropriate achievement level mapping you want to use.
+This feature only appears when the scale has percentage values defined and is only enabled for points-based and custom points-based rubrics.
 For no score rubrics, the threshold marker placement is suggested and adjustable since there is no score calculation in the rubric.
 Do one of the following:

 - If you want to automatically map scores, select Automatically map achievement levels to percentage scores.

 - If you want to manually adjust scores, select Manually map achievement levels to rubric levels.
 For more information, see Edit Rubrics